Frederick C. Bogk House: History

+The house was built in 1917 at a cost of $15,000.
 In the mid-1910s, developer Arthur Richards was readying to promote Wright's short-lived American System-Built Homes (ASBH), which were standardized home designs for moderate income housing.
 During this time, Wright designed several projects for Richards and his clients including the prototype ASBH Burnham Block, the Munkwitz Apartments (Milwaukee, 1916), and this residence for Frederick C. Bogk.
 Wright assigned Russell Williamson (Russell Barr Williamson), whom he had hired in 1914 as a draftsperson, to supervise the Munkwitz and Bogk projects.
 During this time, Wright's popularity was in decline, mostly due to personal troubles.
 The house was designed shortly after the murder of his mistress, Mamah Borthwick, and destruction of the residential wing at his home, Taliesin, and during the same period as his Imperial Hotel in Tokyo.

-The house was built in 1917 at a cost of $15,000.
-Robert and Barbara Elsner, purchased the home in 1955.

-In 1955, Robert Elsner wrote to ask Wright of his impression of the home and Wright replied that it was "a good house of a good period for a good client."

-The home was purchased from the Elsner family in 2023.
+Robert and Barbara Elsner paid $36,000 for the house in 1955, owning it for the next seven decades.
+Robert Elsner wrote to ask Wright of his impression of the home and Wright replied that it was "a good house of a good period for a good client."
+The Elsner family decorated the house with furniture and furnishings by Wright.
+After Robert Elsner died in 2022, the house was sold the next year for $1.7 million.